 Under the current published calendar of the Massachusetts Gaming Commission two Category 1 licenses and one Category 2 license are estimated to be awarded by June 30, 2014, generating \$195 million in gaming licensing revenue that would be available to support state programs and services in fiscal 2014.
 However, the first \$20 million of any gaming licensing revenue must be used to repay the Stabilization Fund for the "start-up costs" for the Commission.
 This leaves \$175 million in licensing revenues to be distributed via the prescribed allocation under the gaming legislation.
-Approximately \$83 million of that amount would be available for state budgetary purposes and is assumed in the Governor's fiscal 2014 budget recommendations.
+Approximately \$83 million of that amount would be available for state budgetary purposes and is assumed in the Governor's fiscal 2014 budget recommendations as well as the budget passed by the House of

+Representatives.
 The remaining amount would be dedicated to off-budget trust funds and would not be subject to appropriation.